Checking if mDNS is enabled on your network

 The easiest way to confirm if your network allows mDNS and if Neat devices are able to advertise over it, is to do a quick mDNS query from your laptop or computer.
 The exact instructions on how to do this varies between operating systems so we have included the steps for macOS and Windows.

-Note: If you already know the IP address of your device and can confirm they are online, but only want to confirm if mDNS is working/enabled in your network, then please jump step 2.1.2 for Mac OR 2.2.2 for Windows.
+Note: If you already know the IP address of your device and can confirm they are online, but only want to confirm if mDNS is working/enabled in your network, then please jump to step 5.1.2 for Mac OR 5.2.2 for Windows.

 Once you have confirmed the laptop is on the same subnet as the Neat device, open Terminal and type (replace with your own Neat device’s serial number):